Helon21/helon_bentesBastosXavier_challenge01/README.md

 00 - 2º Checkpoint - Created two new branchs, "dev" and "challenge01".

 D01 - 3º Checkpoint - Created a class "Tipos" and declarated all primitive types, with suffix "a", in camelCase.
 For example, aBtye.

+D02 - 4º Checkpoint - Created a class "Metodos"

+D02 - 5º and 6º Checkpoint - Created a method "metodoVoid", without return.